Chhattisgarh (Hindi: छत्तीसगढ़ Chattīsgaṛh), the land of thirty-six forts, is a state in Eastern India.

 [edit]The special delicacies like jalebis, rakhia badi and petha are the main appeals of Chhattisgarhi cuisine.
 The people of the state have an inclination towards tangy recipes and sweet delectables.
 Maize, wheat and jowar (sorghum) are the staples of Chhattisgarh.
 The state is quite fertile with an abundance of crops such as rice and oilseeds.

-The food of Chhattisgarh is categorized as tribal or non-tribal.
+The food of Chhattisgarh is categorised as tribal or non-tribal.
 The tribes of Chhattisgarh primarily add the various types of fruits that are commonly found in the forest areas.
 Rakhia badi and petha are the two distinctive food items that are prepared by the tribal population of Chhattisgarh during major festivals.

 Jalebi is a lip-smacking sweet which is prepared in almost every household in the state, and the people of Chhattisgarh like to have something sweet at the end of their meals.
-Lentils such as chana dal (chickpeas) with which a special recipe called bafauri is made in the state are also used as a staple by the locals.
+Lentils such as chana dal (chickpeas) with which a special recipe called bafauri is made in the state, are also used as a staple by the locals.

 Drink